mitin001/blog/2025/09/23/darknetdiaries-163.md

 # [Darknet Diaries.
 Ep 163: Ola](https://darknetdiaries.com/transcript/163/)

-While listening to this episode of [Darknet Diaries], I realized it answered two questions I didn't even know I had.
+This episode of [Darknet Diaries](../../../2025/10/22/darknet-diaries.md) answered two questions about privacy.

-[Darknet Diaries]: ../../../series/darknetdiaries.md

 ## What is privacy?